• Skip to primary navigation

 artifacts in a table at a museum

 This museum is the home of Jim Thompson, an American businessman, who created this sanctuary as an homage to traditional Thai architecture.
-The six teak homes, surrounded by tall trees and thick vegetation help you forget that you are actually in the heart of Bangkok.
+The six teak homes, surrounded by tall trees and thick vegetation help you forget that you are actually in the heart of Bangkok, Thailand.
 The museum exhibits Jim’s art collection gathered from all over Thailand and most importantly silk because he helped promote Thai silk worldwide.
 Picking up a high-quality silk piece like a scarf or necktie is the best souvenir you can take away from Jim Thompson’s former abode.
 The museum also dives into theories about Jim’s mysterious disappearance in Malaysia in 1967.

 Experience Thai Fine Dining